 I grasped the knife in a number of fighting grips and made a few moves with it, then a few more.
 The knife was effortless to move, well-balanced, had the feel of a top tier fighting knife.
 I would not hesitate to put my life in its hands.

 The blade came out of the box razor sharp and with a light coating of oil.
 That is a mark of a good knife maker…sharp and oiled.
-The oil on the blade by the knife maker will ensure that the knife blade, especially the cutting edge, won’t rust while it sits in a warehouse somewhere waiting for a good home.
+The oil on the blade applied by the knife maker will ensure that the knife blade, especially the cutting edge, won’t rust while it sits in a warehouse somewhere waiting for a good home.

 I really hesitated to take this knife outside to the fire pit, but I had to test it.
 I started with splitting wood, and it did just fine.
 I felt a little strange banging on it to drive it through the wood.
 But hey, how else are you going to figure out if the knife is any good or not.